Hackerdude374/Natures-Call/README.md

 - **Nearby Bathrooms Based on User's Location**: Integrated the powerful Google Places API to showcase nearby bathroom locations based on users' input addresses.
 - **Comprehensive Bathroom Details**: Delivered a holistic view for users, offering in-depth information on amenities, reviews, ratings, and more.
+- **Profile Page for Funsies**: Look at your created bathrooms and reviews!
+Also change your pfp!
 - **User Authentication**: Implemented a robust authentication system leveraging bcrypt for secure password hashing and cookies for sessions, enabling users to create accounts and sign in securely.
 - **Periodic Bathroom Updating**: Implemented Express.js's CronJob Feature for routinely bathroom updating.
 - **Directions/ETA, and Bathroom Markers**: Implemented with React's Google package.